A review copy of this case is available free of charge to educators and trainers. Please

 The case includes a series of videos featuring Luis Videgaray, Mexico’s former Secretary of Finance and Public Credit (2012-2016).
 In the first video, “The Chiapas Puzzle” (7:41 min.), to be viewed by students in preparation for the class, Mr. Videgaray explains the situation in Chiapas and the dilemmas he and the Mexican Government faced early on.
 The other three videos, “The Case of Yazaki” (3:55 min.), “Infrastructure and Political Economy” (4:19 min.), and “Takeaways” (5:03 min.) can be played as part of the class discussion.
 The videos can be viewed by clicking "Visit Website" on this page.

 A supplemental slide set is also included with this case.
 It contains key exhibits from the case, as well as information and visuals not available in the case, that can be used by the instructor in the discussion.

-In order to spark sustainable growth, many complementary inputs are required.
+Learning Objective: In order to spark sustainable growth, many complementary inputs are required.
 It is essential to identify which of the complementary inputs are missing, as opposed to investing in improving the provision of inputs already present that are not constraining growth.